Sharp minds are always at the top of their game.

 Simple sugars are present in abundant amounts in sweetened beverages, pastries, creams, candies, etc. It can cause blood glucose spikes—what we call "the sugar high"—which give the body and brain a huge but transient energy boost.

 In normal young individuals, insulin clears excess glucose within two hours of eating, leading to an equally abrupt decrease in energy and mental alertness.
-Over time, however, chronic excess glucose intake will lead to type 2 diabetes mellitus (T2DM), a condition wherein the body has a hard time normalizing blood glucose levels.
-T2DM not only results in cardiovascular complications but also kills off neurons.
+Over time, however, chronic excess glucose intake will make it difficult for your body to normalize your blood glucose levels.

 The recommended daily limit for added sugars is 10% of the total calories consumed.
 In a 2,000-calorie diet, this is equivalent to about 12 teaspoons of sugar.
 For your reference, a 12-ounce can of Coca-Cola has about 10 teaspoons of sugar.